 MF2_FEETARECLIPPED: Used internally to handle standing in liquids, likely not useful for setting in hacks (the game adjusts it according to the floor the object is on).
-Set FOOTCLIP on objects when you want to get the standing sunken in water effect.
+Instead, set FOOTCLIP on objects that you want the standing sunken in water effect to apply to.

 |15: Varying Damage